 You may have seen some really lovely landscape photography which has been stitched just wonderfully.
-You may even wonder how to do it and why people choose this technique.
-There are three basic things that you need to know and after you read this article you will see if stitching is appropriate for your situation or not.
+You may even wonder how

 The definition of stitching is simply overlapping a series of images so that you create one singular photo.
 There is the option to stitch vertically or horizontally depending on what you have photographed.
 Some people even prefer diagonal stitching because their situation requires it.